bastiencaillot/bastiencaillot/README.md

 - 👋 Hi, I’m @bastiencaillot
 - 👀 I am interested in science, computer science and finance
-- 🌱 I’m currently learning the source code of bitcoin
+- 🌱 I’m currently learning the source code of bitcoin.
+- ♥ In addition, I’m trying to create a cryptocurrency based on the source code of the bitcoin but which would have blake3 for cryptographic hash function
 - 📫 How to reach me: my email address --> bastiencaillot@bastcoin.org

 <!---